arm-developer-tools/windowsperf/README.md

 Take the Linux perf tool and port it to Windows on Arm with the same command line interface so that you can do deep performance analysis.

+Currently we support:
-Currently we support the **counting model**, for obtaining aggregate counts of occurrences of special events, and
+* **counting model**, for obtaining aggregate counts of occurrences of special events, and
-* Currently under development.
-* Will be developed and improved in short-term.
-* Less complex then sampling model.

-In the future we will support the **sampling model**, for determining the frequencies of event occurrences produced by program locations at the function, basic block, and/or instruction levels.
+* **sampling model**, for determining the frequencies of event occurrences produced by program locations at the function, basic block, and/or instruction levels.
+Sampling model features include:
+  * sampling mode initial merge, see  https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/merge_requests/111
+  * support for DLL symbol resolution, see  https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/merge_requests/132
+  * deduce from command line image name and PDB file name, see  https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/merge_requests/134
+  * stop sampling when sampled process ends, see  https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/merge_requests/135

 ## Modules

 WindowsPerf solution consists of two projects:
 * `wperf` is a perf-like user space command line interface tool.
 * `wperf-driver` is a Kernel-Mode Driver Framework (KMDF) driver.
   * See [Using WDF to Develop a Driver](https://learn.microsoft.com/en-us/windows-hardware/drivers/wdf/using-the-framework-to-develop-a-driver) article for more details on KMDF.

 `wperf` application communicates with `wperf-driver` via I/O buffer.
 Proprietary binary protocol is used to exchange data, commands and status between two.